Holidays in Europe: 15 overlooked destinations is written by The editorial staff, RejsRejsRejs..

 Domesnæs was a military base under the Soviet Union, and the area has therefore not been accessible to the public for decades.
 It has therefore not yet been discovered by the masses.
 This makes Domesnæs a quiet and unspoilt place with relatively low prices.

 Also check out our tips for neighboring Lithuania here

 Danube Delta - Local guesthouses and luxury spa hotels

-The Danube River in is Europe's second largest river, and it divides into countless canals that run through forest, marshland and sandbanks in the delta.
+The Danube River is Europe's second largest river, and it divides into countless channels that run through forest, marshland and sandbanks in the delta.
 The area became a national park in 1938 and is home to a lot of different plants, birds and freshwater fish.

 Lake Balaton - a clear must-see on your holiday in Europe

 Balaton-felvidéki National Park is located just a few kilometers north of Central Europe's largest freshwater lake, Lake Balaton.

 It is Hungary answer to Provence or Toscana.

 It is an area with breathtaking views, underground lakes, ancient small villages with small white houses and a wealth of wonderful places to spend the night.

 As such, Lake Balaton is a well-known tourist area, but it is also large and there is plenty of space around it, so you can easily find a peaceful corner in this area.